simon-hrabec/cses-solutions/mathematics/binomial-coefficients/README.md

  3. Multiply the factorial with the 2 inverses (while doing modulo in each step).

 ## Catches
 Having the modulo as an unsigned integer (`constexpr uint64_t MOD = 1'000'000'007;`) rather than signed can lead to bugs when using the extended Euclidean algorithm.
+It is probably due to implicit conversion/type promotion (negative int64_t gets converted to uint64_t), as mentioned in this [cppcon talk](https://youtu.be/UONLB7wBVSc?t=2355)